 After graduation, Akiera was selected to be an AIF Clinton Fellow in Mumbai, India.

-As the Mid-Atlantic Outreach Manager at Code.org, she helps expand access to computer science in schools and increase participation by women and underrepresented minorities.
+While the Mid-Atlantic Outreach Manager at Code.org, she helped expand access to computer science in schools and increase participation by women and underrepresented minorities.

 “Although we are all working with organizations that have very different aims, we all connect our work and learn from one another’s experiences.”